kaldi-asr/kaldi/egs/icsi/README.txt

 for more details, more on notations and a typical meeting layout ICSI followed.

-About ICSCI corpora and this particular recipe
+About ICSI corpora and this particular recipe
 =================================================================================

 This recipe builds ASR models using ICSI data, see [1] for a description, or [2]